plokhotnyuk/actors/README.md

 * `Single-producer sending` - throughput of message sending from external thread to an actor
 * `Multi-producer sending` - throughput of message sending from several external threads to an actor
 * `Max throughput` - throughput of message sending from several external threads to several actors
-* `Ping latency` - average latency of sending of a ping message between two actors when their message queues are empty
+* `Ping latency` - average latency of sending of a ping message between two actors
 * `Ping throughput 1K` - throughput of executor service by sending of a ping message between 1K pairs of actors

 ## Hardware required